-- Safe Houses are not zoos or tourist attractions. - Safe House rules.
-Refer to the printed sheet in each Safe House.
+- Safe Houses are not a zoo or tourist attraction. - Safe House rules.
+Refer to printed sheet on back of main gate.
 No posting on photos on social media.
 Please make sure that visitors are told that. - Overall Project plan.
-Safe House 1 and veterinary clinic.
-2 Safe House 2 and 3 compounds with bigger enclosures.
-Final Develop a Cheetah Sanctuary at Geed Deeble, one hour out of Hargeisa. - Project partners: MoERD, Veterinary Universities and international zoos, others.
-Explain the problem and need for an emergency safe house.
+Stage One Safe House and veterinary clinic.
+Stage Two 2 compounds with bigger enclosures.
+Final Stage Three - Develop a Cheetah Sanctuary at Geeddeeblee, one hour out of Hargeisa. - Project partners: MoERD, Veterinary Universities and international zoos, others. - Explain the problem and need for an emergency safe house.
 Refer to posters mounted on the wall for general info on CCF and programmes - How visitors can help (donations, time, supplies etc) - Guided tour of Safe House.
-Short history of some cats, run area, quarantine pens (8 &9) During COVID-19 no one will be allowed in the Safe Houses or the Staff House without prior approval and without masks these compounds are under strict quarantine.
-Masks must be worn, and social distancing is critical.
+Short history of some cats, run area, quarantine pens (8 &9) - During COVID-19 no one will be allowed in the Safe Houses or the Staff House these compounds are under strict quarantine.
+Masks must be worn and social distancing is critical.